-The primary audience for this book includes engineers, practitioners, and researchers in industry and academics working on all aspects of image capture, processing, and communication.
-The book can also be used as a supplement for advanced courses in image processing, image communications, image and signal processing, and in a professional-level short course for image and video compression.
+Engineers, practitioners, and researchers in industry and academics working on all aspects of image capture, processing, and communication.
+The book can also be used as a supplement for advanced courses in image processing, image communications, image and signal processing, and in a professional-level short course for image and video compression

 - © Academic Press 1995

 - Academic Press